dfinance/dvm/README.md

 ## Usage

-> Note: Following instructions are for stanalone binary executables.
-If you want use `cargo` to build & run, just add `cargo run --bin ` at start of the mentioned command.
+> Note: Following instructions are for standalone binary executables.
+If you want to use `cargo` to build & run, just add `cargo run --bin ` at the start of the mentioned command.

 ### DVM server